rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 - Strong stomatal regulation of transpiration under high evaporative demand conditions
 - Variations in stand transpiration were closely related to changes in solar radiation, air temperature, and vapor pressure deficit (VPD) on an hourly scale, with solar radiation being the primary driving force
 - Peak transpiration typically occured during the day
-- Seasonal trends howed higher tranpiration during growing season (April to October)
+- Seasonal trends showed higher transpiration during growing season (April to October)
 - A critical VPD threshold of ~2 kPa was identified, beyond which plants began to limit transpiration through stomatal regulation
 - Tranpiration was reduced under soil water deficit